Houston Personal Injury Lawyer

 Should I Take My Case to Trial?

-Taking a case to a jury trial, in some instances, can be risky.
+Taking a case to a jury trial can be risky.
 This is because once the case goes to trial and the jury decides the case, you lose control over your case.
-The jury will decide all of the outstanding issues that are being disputed, including fault and/or damages.
+The jury will decide all of the outstanding issues in dispute, including fault and/or damages.

-An experienced Houston personal injury lawyer at Dolman Law Group can help you decide whether you should take your personal injury matter to trial or whether you should accept a particular settlement offer.
-If you decide to take your case to trial, your lawyer will be by your side every step of the way and advocate for your legal interests in court.
+The experienced Houston personal injury lawyers at Dolman Law Group can help you decide whether you should take your personal injury matter to trial or whether you should accept a particular settlement offer.
+If you decide to take your case to trial, your lawyer will be by your side throughout the trial and advocate for your legal interests in court.

 What If the Insurance Company Already Made Me an Offer?

 If the other party's insurer has already made you an offer, we encourage you to connect with our team as soon as possible.
 Do not sign anything until you speak with an attorney about your case.
-Many insurers will try to offer victims a lowball settlement as soon as they can after injuries occur.
-They want to ensure they can pay out as little as possible.
+Many insurers will try to offer victims a lowball settlement immediately after the accident.
+They want to ensure they can pay as little as possible.

 Our team can evaluate your case and advise you about an early settlement offer, which could include explaining how we may be able to help you get an appropriate settlement instead.
 Remember, once you sign something, there is no going back to recover more later.